Paying for Career Training at Milwaukee Career College

 Federal Supplemental Educational Opportunity Grant (SEOG): These grants are awarded to undergraduate students who demonstrate exceptional financial need.
 The value of SEOG grants is set by the federal government and may vary from year to year.
 The amount of funding for this grant is limited.
 Grants are awarded on a first-come first served basis.

 Federal Direct Subsidized Stafford Loan: A low-interest loan for eligible students.
-Subsidized loans do not accrued interest while the student is in school and during the six month grace period.
+Subsidized loans do not accrue interest while the student is in school and during the six month grace period.
 Repayment begins six months after the last day of attendance.

 Federal Direct Unsubsidized Stafford Loan: A low-interest loan for eligible students.
 Interest will accrue while the student is in school.
 Students are able to make arrangements to pay the interest as it accrues or they can defer that interest and it will be capitalized prior to repayment.